 I can understand why Dana Hale, aka the Oysteress, is so enamored with her hometown and with living on the water.
 It’s the sort of place where salt-of-the-earth people make their own salt.

-Makes me want to settle down…at a table for two.
+Makes me want to settle down…at a table with two dozen oysters.